0

 __________

-William “Bill” Chubb, Board Vice-President
+William “Bill” Chubb, Board President

 Bill Chubb joined our Board of Directors in July, 2020.
 Bill spent nearly 30 years in management at Pacific Bell, SBC and AT&T where he led large organizations within Network Operations .
 Bill holds a bachelor’s degree in Electrical Engineering from Georgia Tech and a master’s degree in Business Administration from Pepperdine University.